zeno4ever/CoronaTeller/README.md

 The CoronaTeller doesn't store any data, it only shows the beacons that are seen the last 20 seconds.

+The CoronaTeller is also shown on the [GOGBOT 2020](https://2020.gogbot.nl/portfolio/dave-borghuis-hackerspace-tkkrlab/)

 ## Using the program
 when started you can
 - Exposure Notification Beacons wil be scanned and total number showed.